offendo/herald_translator/README.md

 ## Introduction

 We release our annotated dataset from Mathlib 4 and our latest translator model for autoformalization.
+We refer to our [paper](https://iclr.cc/virtual/2025/poster/29589) in ICLR2025 for more detailed information.

 ## Dataset Downloads